• Getassist

 For the uninitiated, a website is, after all, a massive collection of files that hold data, text, images, HTML, and CSS files.

-The backend works behind the scenes and in tandem with the front end to keep a site functional.
-When you checkout at Amazon it is the backend that records the order, maintains track of abandoned carts, processes the payment.
+It’s crucial to hire back-end developers who can work behind the scenes and in tandem with the front end to keep a site functional.
+When you checkout at Amazon it is the backend that records the order, maintains track of abandoned carts, processes the payment, and ensures a seamless user experience.

 Unlike the front end, it does not concern itself with UI and UX but databases and integrity of the data.
 It also has the task of fetching the required data as soon as the user asks.
 Facebook hosts a petabyte of images (a million gigabytes) and fetches 300,000 images every second.
 That is the backend at work for you.